 If you currently have a loan with us and have been affected financially by the COVID-19 pandemic, please click here for ways in which we may be able to work with you during these difficult times.

-No. Whilst it is a requirement that your guarantor have be a UK homeowner, they do not have to live in the property.
-As part of our guarantor criteria, we only accept guarantors who are UK homeowners, between the ages of 18-78, have good credit and an income too.
+No. Whilst it is a requirement that your guarantor has to be a UK homeowner, they do not have to live in the property.
+As part of our homeowner guarantor criteria, we only accept guarantors who are UK homeowners, between the ages of 21-76, have good credit and an income too.
 However, you guarantor does not have to own the home outright – it can be mortgaged.

 Your guarantor must meet our criteria, in order for them to qualify in supporting your application.
 For all information on who can be a guarantor, follow the link to our Guarantor Hub.

 This question is not applicable to our Tenant Guarantor loans

 Loans are subject to status and affordability.
 Consolidating debts may increase the term and the total amount payable.